quvi007/quvi007.github.io/teaching_hsc_22_rev.md

 ## Updates:
 - From next week, hopefully there will be offline classes as well.
 - This batch will continue upto the last of September.
 (2 months remaining)
+- Everyone please study hard for your upcoming HSC on November.
 <hr>

 ## Lectures and Resources: